-The Commission shall appoint from a list of names submitted by the Music Therapy Association of North Carolina or its successor two music therapists eligible to obtain a North Carolina Healing Arts License in music therapy under this Article.
-One member shall serve an initial term of three years, and one member shall serve an initial term of two years.

-(2) The Commission shall appoint one public member who shall serve an initial term of one year.
+- (a) Establishment.
+The North Carolina Music Therapy Advisory Committee is created.
+The Committee consists of three members serving staggered terms.
+The initial Committee members shall be appointed on or before January 1, 2024, as follows: - (1) The Commission shall appoint from a list of names submitted by the Music Therapy Association of North Carolina or its successor two music therapists eligible to obtain a North Carolina Healing Arts License in music therapy under this Article.
+One member shall serve an initial term of three years, and one member shall serve an initial term of two years. - (2) The Commission shall appoint one public member who shall serve an initial term of one year.

 Upon the expiration of the terms of the initial Committee members, each subsequent member shall be appointed for a term of three years.
 The term of a member shall begin on January 1 of each year.
 A member shall serve until the member's successor is appointed.
-No member shall serve on the Committee for more than two consecutive terms.
+No member shall serve on the Committee for more than two consecutive full terms.

-(b) Qualifications. - The initial music therapist appointees shall be citizens of the United States and North Carolina residents for at least two years prior to appointment, certified by the certifying entity as a music therapist, and eligible to obtain a North Carolina Healing Arts License in music therapy under G.S.
-90-730.24.
-Upon appointment, each initial music therapist appointee must immediately seek to obtain a North Carolina Healing Arts License in music therapy under this Article and shall remain in good standing with the Committee during the appointee's term.
+- (b) Qualifications.
+The initial music therapist appointees shall be citizens of the United States and North Carolina residents for at least two years prior to appointment, certified by the certifying entity as a music therapist, and eligible to obtain a North Carolina Healing Arts License in music therapy under G.S.
+90-750.24.
+Upon appointment, each initial music therapist appointee shall immediately seek to obtain a North Carolina Healing Arts License in music therapy under this Article and shall remain in good standing with the Committee during the appointee's term.
 Subsequent music therapist appointees shall be citizens of the United States, residents of North Carolina, North Carolina Licensed Music Therapists, and appointed by the Commission from a list of names supplied by the Music Therapy Association of North Carolina or its successor.
-Public members of the Committee shall not be:

-(1) An agent or employee trained or experienced in the practice of music therapy.
-(2) An agent or employee of a person engaged in the practice of music therapy.

-(3) A member of a healing arts profession or a person enrolled in a program to become a member of a healing arts profession.

-(4) A spouse of an individual licensed under this Article.

-(5) Any person with significant financial interest in a health service or profession.

-(c) Meetings. - The Committee shall elect annually a chair and other officers as it deems necessary to carry out the purposes of this Article.
-The Committee may hold additional meetings upon the call of the chair or any two Commission members.
-A majority of the Committee shall constitute a quorum.

-(d) Compensation of Members; Expenses; Employees. - Members of the Committee shall receive no compensation for their services but shall receive per diem and necessary travel and subsistence expenses as provided in G.S.
+Public members of the Committee shall not be: - (1) An agent or employee trained or experienced in the practice of music therapy. - (2) An agent or employee of a person engaged in the practice of music therapy. - (3) A member of a healing arts profession or a person enrolled in a program to become a member of a healing arts profession. - (4) A spouse of an individual licensed under this Article. - (5) Any person with significant financial interest in a health service or profession. - (c) Meetings.
+The Committee shall elect annually a chair and other officers as it deems necessary to carry out the purposes of this Article.
+The Committee may hold additional meetings upon the call of the chair or any two Committee members.
+A majority of the Committee shall constitute a quorum. - (d) Compensation of Members; Expenses; Employees.
+Members of the Committee shall receive no compensation for their services but shall receive per diem and necessary travel and subsistence expenses as provided in G.S.
 138-5 and G.S.
 138-6.
 In no event shall the State

-1 of North Carolina be liable for expenses incurred by the Commission in excess of the income 2 derived from this Article.
+1 of North Carolina be liable for expenses incurred by the Committee in excess of the income 2 derived from this Article.

-"§ 90-730.23.
+"§ 90-750.23.
 Powers and duties of Committee.